learningtitans/isbi2017-part3/README.md

 ## Foreword

-**Please note: this is an alpha public release**, still quite rough around the edges.
+**Please note: this is a beta public release**.
 Please, help us to improve this code, by [submitting an issue](https://github.com/learningtitans/isbi2017-part3/issues) if you find any problems.

 Despite the best effort of authors, reproducing results of todays' Machine Learning is challenging, due to the complexity of the machinery, involving millions of lines of code distributed among thousands of packages — and the management of hundreds of random factors.